 them.
 Can’t we?
 No, you can’t (that is, unless you switch off BS).
 Second

 , what’s the problem with changing email settings in BS mode?
-Why you can’t modify–say–your outgoing server while in BS mode?
-It’s like if they said: hey, you can’t watch TV while there’s lettuce in your refrigerator
+Why can’t you modify–say–your outgoing server while in BS mode?
+It’s like if they said: hey, you can’t watch TV while having lettuce inside your refrigerator

 .
 What’s the connection?
-Seems like if Microsoft didn’t want WP8 users to save power.
-But you CAN
+Seems as if Microsoft didn’t want WP8 users to save power.
+Still you can add accounts

 Worse yet: even if you switch off BS for getting past that nonsense, WP8 comes up then with one more hindrance: another popup message, this time saying you now have to turn off the limits in Data Sense (a setting for restricting background data); only then you’ll be finally allowed to see your email account settings again.